Turns out, alcohol can actually increase memory in some cases

 Everyone knows an asshole or two that can ace an exam after all-night benders.
 Maybe that asshole is you?
 Regardless, it isn’t necessary to keep cursing the world for its injustices.
 It turns out, this superpower isn’t a random gift.

-Alcohol actually improves our memory of events before drinking begins.
+Alcohol might actually improve our memory of events before drinking begins.

 In a new study from the University of Exeter, social drinkers were given a word-learning task and then split into two random groups — participants that could drink as much as they wanted and ones who had to abstain.
 The following day, the two groups were asked to do the same task, and it was the drinkers who remembered more of what they had learned.